 I mentioned this above but I'm hoping to produce a free course on those interested in learning Ruby a bit better.
 With frameworks like Ruby on Rails knowing a little Ruby gets you far but knowing a lot gets you further.
 (Random fact: We're naming our new daughter "Ruby" when she arrives in January 2020).

 What could go better in 2020?

-A lot went well in 2019 but I did notice some burn out.
+A lot went well in 2019 but I did notice some burnout.
 I produced a lot of content and doing that over and over gets to you.
-You might think recording a video and writing a blog post shouldn’t take so long but often times it would take me a day or two before I could finally hit publish.
-That’s pretty quick in the grand scheme of things.
+You might think to record a video and writing a blog post shouldn't take so long but often times it would take me a day or two before I could finally hit publish.
+That's pretty quick in the grand scheme of things.

 Other things that could go better:

 - More consistent content publishing.
 Ideally once per week.

 - Define a schedule users can depend on